Feature Settings for Editions

 message Corge {

-// Message-scope definition
+// Message (non-nested scope) definition

 option features.bar = QUUX;

-// Field-scope definition
+// Message (nested scope) definition

 Foo A = 1 [features.bar = GRAULT];